CHAPTER I

 After participating in this event practicum there are some suggestions that we would like to give as a practitioner, such as:

-2. To an assistant who was unable to perform on the practitioner assistance that can
+an assistant who was unable to perform on the practitioner assistance